A Statistical Learning Approach to Modal Regression: A Statistical Learning Framework for Modal Regression

 \subsection{Modal Regression: an Empirical Risk Minimization View}

-In the preceding subsection, we showed that the modal regression scheme \eqref{relaxation} can be interpreted from a kernel density estimation view.
+In the preceding subsection, we showed that the modal regression scheme \eqref{relaxation} can be interpreted from a kernel density estimation point of view.
 Maximizing the value of the kernel density estimator for $E_f$ at $0$ encourages the considered hypothesis $f$ to approximate the projection of the \textit{Bayes} rule onto $\mathcal{H}$, i.e., $f_{\mathcal{H},\sigma}$.
-In this subsection, we show that one can also interpret the modal regression scheme \eqref{relaxation} within the empirical risk minimization framework.
+In this subsection, we show that one can also interpret the modal regression scheme \eqref{relaxation} by using the language of empirical risk minimization.

 To proceed, let us consider a modal regression kernel $K_\sigma$ with the representing function $\phi$ and the scale parameter $\sigma>0$.
 We then introduce the following distance-based modal regression loss $\phi_\sigma:\mathbb{R}\rightarrow [0,\infty)$: